spritexxx/syslogw/README.md

 How to use
 -----------
-1. Make sure mongodb is installed and running.
+1. Optional: Make sure mongodb is installed and running.
 2. Start the server:
     python syslogw.py udp
         optionally specify --log=DEBUG if you want to see incoming messages on the console